 ATTENDANCE POLICY: Although there are no points for attendance, students will greatly benefit from regular class attendance.
 Make every effort to attend all class meetings.
-Missing classes will likely have an impact on participation grade.
-The rubric for participation points is included below under 'GRADING'.
-Students called for participation in lectures or discussion sessions and not present will receive a zero for participation.
-Students who receive a zero in participation for unexcused absence will not be able to earn full credit for participation.
-Students who need to miss a class should communicate and discuss with the instructor, in advance of missing a class, to avoid penalties on participation.
+Missing classes will likely have an impact on discussion grade.
+The rubric for discussion points is included below under 'GRADING'.
+Students called for participation in lectures or discussion sessions and not present will receive a zero for discussion.
+Students who receive a zero in discussion for unexcused absence will not be able to earn full credit for discussion.
+Students who need to miss a class should communicate and discuss with the instructor, in advance of missing a class, to avoid penalties on discussion.